makitosan/laravel-passport-poc/readme.md

 Laravel and its Passport is customized as the followings

 * api path is under the `/api/v1`, see `routes/api.php` and `app/Providers/AuthServiceProvider.php`
+* authentication log is stored in DB which is enabled by [laravel-authentication-log](https://github.com/yadahan/laravel-authentication-log)
+    * to integrate laravel/passport and laravel-authentication-log LogSuccessfulAccessTokenCreated listener works

 ## Create User

 ```